Praxis I Scoring

 Planning a Retest!

-There are chances that inexperience or inadequate preparation might lead to low scores in Praxis I tests.
+There are chances that inexperience or inadequate preparation might lead to low scores in the tests.
 You will then have to retest in order to meet the passing standards.
 You have the option of taking each of the tests separately for meeting the total combined passing score, if any.
 This again depends on the state where you are testing.
 They may or may not consider your combined scores in all the three individual Praxis I tests for evaluating your eligibility for admissions.

 You can compare the values against ‘raw scores available’ and ‘raw scores earned’ for each content category in your score report for a better understanding of the subject areas that you need to concentrate upon, in case you need to take a retest.
 If the difference in these values is high, then it means that there is a lot of scope for improvement by taking a retest.
-However, the need for a retest will not arise if you make good use of the information and also the prep materials that are available at the official website for passing the Praxis I tests with good scores in your first attempt itself!
+However, the need for a retest will not arise if you make good use of the information and also the preparation materials that are available at the official website for passing the Praxis I tests with good scores in your first attempt itself!